esprfid/esp-rfid/README.md

 Unlisted libraries are part of ESP8266 Core for Arduino IDE, so you don't need to download them.

 ### Pin Layout
-The following table shows the typical pin layout used:
+The following table shows the typical pin layout used for connecting MFRC522 hardware to ESP:

 | Signal        | MFRC522       | WeMos D1 mini  | NodeMcu | Generic      |
 |---------------|:-------------:|:--------------:| :------:|:------------:|